"Talk to someone about themselves and they'll listen for hours."

 - What earns their trust?

-Only when you are able to answer these key questions about your target audience are you ready to actually start writing copy.
-Otherwise, your words won't "jump off the page," so to speak.
-They'll just sit there, listless and ineffectual, like ants floating in a cup of water.
+Only when you're able to answer these questions about your target audience should you start writing copy.
+Otherwise, your words won't leap off the page, so to speak.
+They'll just sit there, listless and ineffectual, like ants afloat in a puddle.

 You don't want that, do you?

-How to Win Friends & Influence People is one of the most powerful books I've ever read.
+How to Win Friends & Influence People is, perhaps, the most important book I've read.

-I try to pick it up every year around Thanksgiving, because if there's ever a time to remind yourself to put the concerns of others before your own, it's during the holidays.
+I try to pick it up every year around Thanksgiving (because if there's ever a time to remind yourself to put others before yourself, it's during the holidays).

-Regardless of your experience -- whether you compose one headline a year, or 300 -- How to Win Friends & Influence People will help you write copy that grabs people and holds them in place.
+Whether you compose one headline a year, or a hundred, How to Win Friends & Influence People will help you write copy that grabs people and holds them in place.

-For example, here are several powerful quotes from the book that you can use to start improving your copy right now:
+For example, below are several quotes from the book.
+Quotes that could lend invaluable perspective to your writing: